aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 #### `preprocess`

-Here read the image and apply the transformation pipeline to the inference data.
+This reads the image and applies the transformation pipeline to the inference data.

 ```python
     def preprocess(self, data):